Damache v DPP: Holding of the Supreme Court

 This case was appealed from the High Court.
 It was brought in advance of the trial.
 No evidence had been brought forward yet.
 However to settle this case, evidence was not required to be heard.
 The issue in this case was that Damache's house was searched on the basis of a warrant issued by a Garda Superintendent.
 Section 29(1) of the Offences against the State Act 1939 was amended by section 5 of the Criminal Law Act 1976.
 The amendment allows a Garda, who possessed a rank not below that of superintendent, to issue a warrant to another Garda, who possessed a rank not below that of sergeant.
 Furthermore, it was made clear by the courts that this was an administrative act but not an administration of justice and therefore, it did not have to be decided by a judge.
 Typically, a District Court judge would make such a decision.
 This role should be exercised judicially so as to ensure the decision is impartial and fair.
 Members of the Garda Siochana is allowed to issue a warrant in situations which require to act immediately and should only be exercised if it is the only last resort.
 These kind of warrants need to be executed within 24 hours whereas warrants under section 29 remain valid for about a week.
 Damache contested that the decision to issue a warrant should be made by someone who is unconnected to the investigation and by someone does not receive any benefits from issuing a warrant so that the decision made is fair.
 The Supreme Court cited a case called The People (DPP) v Birney, where the judge construed the meaning of section 29.
 This Court agreed with the literal interpretation adopted by the judge in Birney to conclude that section 29 does not prohibit a member of the Garda Siochana to issue a warrant.
 It was also said that the said provision does not mean the superintendent cannot be a part of the investigation.
 Nevertheless, the Supreme Court held that it was a well established principle that the individual granting the search warrant should be independent and impartial.
 Damache argued that section 29(1) fails to account for a balance between common good and his personal rights, thus making the subsection contrary to the Constitution.
 Respondents submitted that section 29(1) was formed to protect the state from individuals who commit crimes against the state.
-It is important to note that as this case involves a constitutional challenge, the double construction rule needs to be applied.
+As this case involves a constitutional challenge, the double construction rule needs to be applied.
 This rule obliges a court to prefer a view that the section under scrutiny is constitutional rather than unconstitutional if the provision allows for two interpretations.